-Nail testing offers a sensitive, versatile alternative to hair testing. when the latter is not possible.
+Nail testing offers a sensitive, versatile alternative to hair testing.

-Like hair testing, nail testing can be used to detect drug and alcohol use across long detection windows.
-This is approximately between
+Like hair testing, nail testing can detect drug and alcohol use across long detection windows.
+This is approximately 6 to 12 months, depending on whether the sample is a fingernail or toenail.
+It is a straightforward and highly

 accurate option that offers an array of benefits.